Scope and design

 • elevation drawings.

-You do not need to provide comprehensive, technically detailed drawings and specifications at this stage.
-They will be required for your building consent application.
+If you are applying for a PIM for other types of building work, you do not need to provide comprehensive, technically detailed drawings and specifications at this stage unless you are applying for your building consent at the same time.

 The council can request any other information it reasonably requires relevant to the proposed building project.
 For example, your application should include enough information to determine if there are any associated Resource Management Act planning issues.
 This includes information such as land contours and drawings showing the sunlight access plane.

-You need to apply for a project information memorandum on the prescribed form (below), and pay the council fee.
+You need to apply for a PIM on the prescribed form listed under the 'PIM application forms' heading on this page and pay the council fee.
 You can also get the form from your council's offices or download it from their website.
 They may have noted additional information they require, specific to your region.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: